cagov/caldata-mdsa-training/docs/data-transformation/dbt-core-exercises.md

                 …  # etc
     ```

-1. _Format_ your file, save any changes made
 1. Open `transform/models/staging/training/stg_water_quality__stations.sql` and change the reference to our source data by using the `source()` macro we just learned about instead of directly referring to the table name
-1. _Lint_ and _Fix_ your file, save any changes made
-1. Commit and sync your code and leave a concise, yet descriptive commit message

 ### **Exercise #2: Write tests for one staging model**